Are You Risking Food Safety & Efficiency with a 3-Compartment Sink?

 One of the biggest factors at play with the use of three-compartment sinks is human error.
 When staff make mistakes or fail to follow procedures and guidelines, you not only run the risk of food or grease left on ware, but possible food safety and health code violations as well.

 Water temperature.
 The FDA requires water temperature at minimum of 110 degrees for washing dishes in a three-compartment sink.
 When first filled up, with the use of a thermometer, most operations can easily meet this.
 But as time wears on, the temperature drops.
 In one Hobart study, a sink that registered at 110 degrees at 7 a.m. had dropped to 80 degrees in just five hours.
-Even with periodic refills to bring the temperature up, by the end of the day the water was at 65-degrees, well below the 110 degree minimum.
+Even with periodic refills to bring the temperature up, by the end of the day the water was at 65 degrees, well below the 110 degree minimum.

 Quick drying.
 Drying is just as important as washing, as dampness allows for the growth of mold and bacteria.
-Many times people will stack wet dishes, which leads to wet nesting.
-When using a Centerline, the dishrack allows space for air flow and proper drying, and the high temperatures of the wash and rinse cycle speed up drying times, reducing the wasted waiting on dishes to dry.
+Many times, people will stack wet dishes, which leads to wet nesting.
+When using a Hobart LXnR Two-Level Undercounter Dishmachine, the dishrack(s) allows space for air flow and proper drying, and the high temperatures of the wash and rinse cycle speed up drying times, reducing the wasted waiting on dishes to dry.

 Saving Your Resources